 One of Victoria’s most popular birdwatching sites, Werribee’s Western Treatment Plant welcomes birds from as far away as Siberia.

-The plant’s lagoons, grasslands and coastline provide an ideal and varied habitat for birds with a permanent water supply, plenty of food, and little interference from humans.
+The plant’s lagoons, grasslands and coastline provide an ideal and varied habitat – offering a permanent water supply, plenty of food, and little interference from humans.
 Much of the surrounding areas have been recognised as a wetland of international significance under the Ramsar Convention.

-You must apply for a permit to birdwatch at the Western Treatment Plant, and follow all signage and COVID-safe requirements upon entering the site.
+You must have a permit to birdwatch at the Western Treatment Plant, and follow all signage and COVID-safe requirements upon entering the site.

 Eastern Treatment Plant

 The Eastern Treatment Plant is home to a large native bird population, including many species of regional, state and national significance.

 The plant provides habitat for large numbers of migratory waders, which arrive around August and leave for the northern hemisphere between February and May.
 Some travel up to 24,000 kilometres a year.